egoist/vite-plugin-mix/README.md

 ## Motivation

-Writing front-end and back-end API in a single project allows faster development (imo), this plugin is similar to what Next.js does but without doing server-side rendering for your front-end app.
+Writing front-end and back-end API in a single project allows faster development (imo), this plugin essentially brings Next.js' API routes to your Vite app.

 ## Install